jsmbrown/VeloCLI-Command-Reference/debug/dc_routes.md

 #	--dc_routes [all|prefix] [all|segment-id]

 ##	Description
 Dumps the datacenter route table.
-This table contains routes learned from Hub Edges or Gateways that are designated as datacenters within the VeloCloud SD-WAN overlay.
-These routes are typically advertised via VCRP (VeloCloud Routing Protocol) from these datacenter entities.
+This table contains routes learned from non-SD-WAN destinations (NSDs) within the VeloCloud SD-WAN overlay.

 ##  Arguments (optional)
 | Argument | Description |